LLM-based Automated Grading with Human-in-the-Loop

 \subsection{Automatic Short-Answer Grading}

-Automatic short-answer grading (ASAG) is a prominent research topic in education due to its potential to significantly reduce teachers' daily workloads.
-Early ASAG methods primarily focused on developing hand-crafted textual features and employing pattern-matching techniques to grade answers using statistical algorithms~\cite{burrows2015eras}.
-With the advent of deep learning~\cite{lecun2015deep} and advanced natural language processing (NLP) techniques, such as transformers~\cite{vaswani2017attention}, recent ASAG research has shifted toward semantic-based grading methods~\cite{mohler2009text,camus2020investigating,bonthu2021automated}.
-The emergence of pre-trained language models (PLMs), such as BERT~\cite{devlin2018bert} and RoBERTa~\cite{liu2019roberta}, further advanced ASAG by eliminating the need for traditional training paradigms, which required large labeled datasets to achieve high performance.
-Leveraging fine-tuning techniques, PLM-based approaches have expanded ASAG applications to encompass languages beyond English~\cite{hasanah2018experimental,sawatzki2021deep,chang2024automatic} and questions beyond traditional reading comprehension tasks~\cite{lertchaturaporn2024automated,messer2024automated}.
-More recently, the rise of large language models (LLMs) has revolutionized ASAG by addressing challenges like rubric-based grading—limitations that previous comparison-based grading methods could not overcome~\cite{senanayake2024rubric,chu2024llm}.
-Thanks to their human-like capabilities in logical reasoning, language understanding, and feedback generation, LLMs offer a promising solution to ASAG.
-These models not only assess the content of answers but, more importantly, can comprehend and validate the problem-solving ideas underpinning students' responses~\cite{chu2024llm}.
+Automatic short-answer grading (ASAG) has become a key research area for reducing teachers' workloads.
+Early ASAG methods relied on hand-crafted textual features and pattern-matching algorithms~\cite{burrows2015eras}.
+With the advent of deep learning~\cite{lecun2015deep} and advances in natural language processing (NLP) such as transformers~\cite{vaswani2017attention}, recent ASAG research has shifted toward semantic-based grading methods~\cite{mohler2009text,camus2020investigating,bonthu2021automated}.
+The emergence of pre-trained language models (PLMs), such as BERT~\cite{devlin2018bert} and RoBERTa~\cite{liu2019roberta}, further advanced ASAG by eliminating the need for traditional training paradigms that required large labeled datasets.
+Leveraging fine-tuning techniques, PLM-based approaches have expanded ASAG to encompass languages beyond English~\cite{sawatzki2021deep,chang2024automatic} and questions beyond traditional reading comprehension tasks~\cite{lertchaturaporn2024automated,messer2024automated}.
+More recently, LLMs have revolutionized ASAG by addressing key challenges, including rubric-based grading—a limitation of earlier comparison-based methods~\cite{senanayake2024rubric,chu2024llm,chu2025enhancing}.
+LLMs demonstrate human-like reasoning, deep language understanding, and generate actionable feedback.
+Crucially, they not only assess the answer content but also interpret and validate the students' underlying problem-solving ideas~\cite{chu2024llm}.